-GRADE COMPONENT WEIGHT DESCRIPTION Attendance & Participation 10% 5% attending lectures 5% submitting answers to questions in Top Hat Midterm Examination 20% 40% multiple choice tasks 20% short answer questions 20% textual analysis task Assignment 1 10% Instructions and specific details will be discussed in class and posted on Avenue.
-Assignments 2 and 3 30% 2 x 15% each.
+GRADE COMPONENT WEIGHT DESCRIPTION Midterm Examination 25% The midterm examination will include various questions, including multiple choice, short answer and textual analysis.
+Homework reflections 2 @ 7.5% = 15% Instructions and specific details will be discussed in class and posted on Avenue.
+Assignments 2 @ 15% = 30% 2 x 15% each.
 Instructions and specific details will be discussed in class and posted on Avenue.
-Final Exam 30% Teams of ~5 hand in a written case analysis report
+Final Exam 30% The final exam is cumulative and will include some of the material tested on the midterm.